Blind Date (1987 film): Plot

 Nadia sobers up and expresses regret for her actions before Walter is forced to ram the pursuing David's car off the road.
-Manic from the night's events, Walter insists on taking Nadia to her friend's party, where he embarasses her with his dishevelled appearance and erratic behaviour.
+Manic from the night's events, Walter insists on taking Nadia to her friend's party, where he embarrasses her with his dishevelled appearance and erratic behaviour.
 David arrives and fights Walter until the latter finds the gun.
 He threatens David, but the police arrive and arrest the bloody and bruised Walter.

 The following morning, Nadia bails Walter out of jail.
 Walter tells Nadia that he never wants to see her again, but Nadia reminds Walter that he gave her alcohol despite being warned.
 She laments that she thought he was someone with whom she could fall in love, having initially found him sweet and generous.
 Feeling remorseful and with Walter facing years of imprisonment, Nadia asks David, a defense lawyer, to represent him.
 David accepts in exchange for Nadia agreeing to marry him, to her disgust.
 David's father, Judge Harold Bedford, despises his son, and agrees to declare Walter innocent if David relocates his life as far away as possible.
 Susie gives Walter a note from Nadia in which she says she will miss him and asks that he start playing the guitar again.

 As the wedding day approaches, Walter injects a box of chocolates with brandy and sends them to Nadia at David's parents's mansion, where the event will take place.
 Nadia unwittingly eats the chocolates, becomes inebriated, and disrupts the wedding, refusing to marry David because she is in love with someone else.
 Walter arrives and kisses Nadia, to the attendees's joy and David's ire.

 Sometime later, Walter and Nadia honeymoon on a beach.
 He plays the guitar for her while a celebratory bottle of Coca-Cola chills in a champagne bucket.